8.13.2

 DR engine now enforces full DR image backup if the system detects changes in the disk layout of a client between incremental backups

-After DR image backup of a client with GPT disk containing only EFI system partition, DR image was browsable, but could not be booted on the CFA because GPT disk was excluded from backup
+After DR image backup of a client with GPT disk containing only EFI system partition, DR image was browsable, but could not be booted on the appliance because GPT disk was excluded from backup

-DR image backup could fail because standard DR engine included non-critical system state components (with NotSystemState
+DR image backup could fail because standard DR engine included non-critical system state components (with NotSystemState flag) when creating VSS snapshot

-Incremental DR image backups failed on the systems that had several instances of the same VSS writer (error An item with the same key has already been added
+Incremental DR image backups failed on the systems that had several instances of the same VSS writer (error An item with the same key has already been added)

 Restore